Teaching Strategies

 - Lunar New Year on BrainPOP and BrainPOP Jr.: Dig into the traditions of the holiday, with a particular focus on celebrations in China, Korea, and Vietnam.

-- Queen Lili’uokalani (coming soon): Learn about the last queen of Hawaii, and her overthrow at the hands of a group of American businessmen.
+- Queen Lili’uokalani: Hear the story of the last queen of Hawaii, and her overthrow at the hands of a group of American businessmen.

 Latino History and Culture